 4. Reusable bags

-If you have a car and more than one cotton bags, make sure to place one there, too.
+If you have a car and more than one cotton bag, make sure to place one there, too.

-This will be the game changer that will help you to stop buying/using plastic bags.
+This will be the game-changer that will help you to stop buying single-use plastic bags.

 5. Food prep